 Wrong.
 There's currently no way of doing this.
 The Spotify app itself doesn't list AirPlay speakers and, for some reason. the Mac AirPlay option in the menu bar only lists Apple TVs, not HomePods (even weirder because you can AirPlay to a HomePod from iTunes on a Mac).

-Maybe the next-gen Apple AirPlay will add more Mac options.
-Check out our comprehensive guide to AirPlay 2 for more info.
-For now, there is a workaround.
+But there is a workaround.
 You can play any sounds from your Mac, Spotify and more, over AirPlay to your HomePod - but you'll need to dive into your System Preferences.
 From there, choose 'Sound' and choose your HomePod as the device for sound output.

 Be sure to check out our Apple HomePod missing manual for all the important details on the newest smart speaker in town.